perguth/chromeos-welcome-to-estonia/README.md

 - [**DigiDoc4**](https://www.id.ee/en/rubriik/using-digidoc4/): Software for signing and encrypting documents.
 - **Firefox**: Browser for accessing websites that require the e-Residency card.
-- Required system services (not used directly by users):
+- System services (not used directly by users):
-  - OpenSC
+  - OpenSC: Required for this to work.
   - Custom service for plug-and-play card functionality

 You need to install manually: